ZhgChg.Li

 #...

-This way, when Match fetches certificates, it will save them to the specified Keychain instead of the shared login keychain.
+This way, Match will save the pulled certificates to the specified Keychain instead of the shared login keychain.

 Conclusion

-The scope of Fastlane is very broad, so here I will only document the process of using Fastlane Match; other lanes like testing, packaging, and publishing will be covered in a separate article if there is a chance.
-I will also add more Match-related issues and cases as they come up!
-Feel free to leave questions in the comments!
+The scope of Fastlane is very broad, so here I will only document the process of using Fastlane Match.
+Other lanes for testing, packaging, publishing, etc., will be covered in a new supplementary article when there’s a chance.
+If I think of any other Match-related cases, I will add them later!
+Feel free to leave questions or comments!

 Further Reading